galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Idea: various
 - Design/Programming: sgrunt, Galeswift, ScytheMarshall (for `Kstart:zonk`)
-- Locations: core_rando.py
+- Locations: core_rando.py, flagsetcore.py

 The starting key item check will be the item specified in the flag, or a non-key-item in the case of `Kstart:zonk`.
+This flag is incompatible with `Kvanilla`, for obvious reasons.

+When operating with minimal key item checks, `Kstart:zonk` will take priority over placing the Spoon and/or the Pink Tail at the starting slot, and therefore can remove one (or both!) of those items from the game.
+This situation will often occur when the Pass and the Crystal are both in the key item pool (e.g. on `Onone Pkey`).
+On `Tvanilla` or `Tshuffle`, you may get literally nothing (like the Baron Castle check does on `Kvanilla Pnone`) or a Cure1 in a random MIAB if the Spoon or Pink Tail cannot be placed in the starting slot.

 ### `Kunweighted` {: .h6 }